3 Exporting tree with data

 with treeio, the R community has the ability to

-manipulate BEAST Nexus format and process tree data, there is still lacking
+manipulate BEAST Nexus format and process tree data, there is still a lacking

-library/package for parsing BEAST file in other programming language.
+library/package for parsing BEAST files in other programming languages.

 JSON (JavaScript Object Notation) is a lightweight data-interchange format and

-to import tree with data in other programming
+to import a tree with data in other programming

 languages, treeio supports

-format, which is JSON-based and can be easy to parse using any languages that supports JSON.
+format, which is JSON-based and can be easy to parse using any language that supports JSON.

 {